Coping

 Behaviors, Classified

-Many behaviors can be considered maladaptive or adaptive.
-Maladaptive behaviors keep us from adjusting in a healthy way to particular situations, events, or people.
-Often, maladaptive behaviors result in dysfunctional and non-productive outcomes.
-Adaptive behaviors reflect practical, useful, and helpful ways to meet the demands of everyday living.
+Many behaviors can be considered healthy or unhealthy.
+Unhealthy behaviors keep us from adjusting in a healthy way to particular situations, events, or people.
+Often, unhealthy behaviors result in dysfunctional and non-productive outcomes.
+Healthy behaviors reflect practical, useful, and helpful ways to meet the demands of everyday living.

 We all recognize that choices have consequences—both positive and negative.
 It’s easy to understand when good things happen to us because we recognize our choices helped set us up for success.
 However, sometimes we get stuck, don’t think before we respond to stress, and resort to unhelpful behaviors that lead to undesired outcomes.
 It’s during these times too, that it’s easy to adopt a powerless, “why-does-this-keep-happening-to-me” mentality—because we can’t clearly see how our behaviors influenced the negative outcomes due to the anger, sadness, frustration, or irritation we may be feeling.
 But it’s important to remember we have a choice and can change our behaviors to achieve better outcomes.

-We can choose adaptive behaviors, which create more desirable outcomes and less stress.
-Or, we can choose maladaptive behaviors, which create undesirable outcomes and, ultimately, more stress.
-Although it's not easy, we can break out of this maladaptive cycle by:
+We can choose healthy behaviors, which create more desirable outcomes and less stress.
+Or, we can choose unhealthy behaviors, which create undesirable outcomes and, ultimately, more stress.
+Although it's not easy, we can break out of this unhealthy stress cycle by:

-Check out this list of healthy, Adaptive Coping Behaviors you can engage in based on your interests.
+Check out this list of healthy Coping Behaviors you can engage in based on your interests.